 Teenagers and young people can often learn these consequences too late.
 Even a minor drug conviction could endanger one’s ability to receive federal financial aid for college; it could even deny them admission to many top-shelf colleges and universities.

-Fortunately, anyone with a criminal record has some recourse.
+Fortunately, anyone with a criminal record has some recourse after being charged with a crime.
 Indiana and Kentucky allow people with arrest or conviction records to have their records expunged, although the terms often vary depending on the degree of the crime committed.

 If you or any member of your family has been arrested or charged with any crime, get help today.
-We’re here 24/7 and all you have to do is either call (812) 725-8224 or click the contact us link.
-Protect yourself with the seasoned, experienced criminal trial lawyers of your New Albany Legal Team.
+We’re here 24/7 and all you have to do is contact us.
+Protect yourself with the seasoned, experienced criminal trial lawyers of your New Albany legal team.